-Generic Name: codeine and guaifenesin (Pronunciation: KOE deen and gwye FEN a sin)
+Generic Name: codeine and guaifenesin

 What are the possible side effects of codeine and guaifenesin?

-Stop taking this medication and call your doctor at once if you have any of these serious side effects:
+Stop using this medicine and call your doctor at once if you have:

-Less serious side effects include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.